commonmark/commonmark-java/README.md

 To define the HTML rendering for them, you can use a `NodeRenderer` as explained above.

+#### Thread-safety

+Both the `Parser` and `HtmlRenderer` are designed so that you can configure them once using the builders and then use them multiple times/from multiple threads.
+This is done by separating the state for parsing/rendering from the configuration.

+Having said that, there might be bugs of course.
+If you find one, please report an issue.

 ### API documentation

 Javadocs are available online on